Information about booking events/meetings, insurance and catering on campus.

 - For larger ‘special events/activity’ such as concerts, balls etc you must book well in advance and apply for permission to do so at least 8 days in advance of the function

 Step 2.
-You must apply for permission from the Junior Dean.
+Apply for permission from the Junior Dean.

 - Fill in a form for permission to host the event via the Junior Dean website